-Plaque is a sticky film of bacteria that coats teeth.
+Plaque is a sticky film of bacteria that coats teeth, reacts with the food in our mouth and releases acids that eat away at teeth enamel, causing tooth decay.
 It consumes sugars in the foods we eat, and releases acids as a waste product.
-These acids slowly eat away at the enamel of teeth, if left unchecked, can cause tooth decay.
-Over time the plaque layer on teeth can harden to become tartar or calculus.
+These acids slowly eat away at the enamel of teeth, and may cause tooth decay.
+Over time, the plaque layer on teeth can harden to become tartar or calculus.
 This hard layer continues to release acids, and is even harder to remove than regular plaque.
-Plaque is a leading cause of gingivitis, early stage gum disease.
+Plaque is a leading cause of gingivitis, an early stage gum disease.

 Plaque is naturally occurring bacteria in our mouths, and it can never be permanently eradicated.
 It becomes a problem when it is not regularly removed from our teeth by brushing and flossing.